gabrielaa03/BlockBuddy/README.md

 # Technical explanation

 The app uses three fragments.
-For switching between them, the app uses a Navigation Component and https://developer.android.com/guide/navigation/navigation-design-graph (Jetpack Compose).
+For switching between them, the app uses a Navigation Component and Navigation Graph (Jetpack Compose).
 I wanted to try this out for some time now, so I decided to go with Bottom Navigation Bar.

 Most of the components are from Material Design.